 - Delayed funding

-- Travel costs for a family emergency
+- Travel costs for an emergency

 Emergency Funding Details

 Emergency loans and bursaries can be applied for at any time of year.
 Please read all information below carefully, including funding limitations, before applying.
 Applications are reviewed on a case-by-case basis.

 The Emergency Loan Fund is a revolving fund that provides interest free loans for specific purposes.
 Loans are to cover short-term essential expenses and are for students who expect to soon receive money .
 Typical loan cases:

 - New students on graduate assistant-ships arriving from countries where currency exchange controls do not allow them to bring enough money to cover initial expense